harlan-zw/harlanzw.com/content/posts/build-unlighthouse.md

 With the introduction of Vue 3, composition became cool.
 And with that, unctx is composition for your own package.

-unctx allows you define a scope where there's only a single instance of something that is globally accessible.
+unctx allows you to define a scope where there's only a single instance of something that is globally accessible.
 This is incredibly useful for building packages, as you no longer need to be juggling core state.
 You can build your logic out as composables that interact with the core.

 ```ts
 import { createContext } from 'unctx'